fidisys/contentconcepts-data/about/team.md

       writing and editing is an integral part of her work.
 She observed the English language problems faced by these researchers.
 She helped these researchers communicate effectively by teaching them ESL writing techniques.
-She is a specialist in ESL writing and editing.
+She is a specialist in ESL writing and editing
     image: ../assets/essay_editor.png
     themeColor: "#FFC6CD"
 ---